Bertoldsbrunnen: History

 The Fischbrunnen ("Fish Fountain") was situated at the crossing of the Kaiser-Joseph-Straße and the Salzstraße until 1806.
 It was then moved north to the Münsterstraße because a new fountain was to be constructed.
 As it was destroyed during World War II, a copy of the Fischbrunnen was built on the northern side of the Minster Square.

 The new fountain at the crossing of the Salzstraße and Kaiser-Joseph-Straße was built in 1807 in remembrance of May 5, 1806, when Freiburg swore its oath to the new territorial lord, the prince-elector Karl Friedrich von Baden, who was promoted to grand duke in June 1806.
-However, the monument of the dukes of Zähringen was not only for Friedrich, who had the titles of grand duke of Baden and duke of Zähringen.
-It was also a symbol of the worship of duke Berthold III — the founder of Freiburg, Conrad I — who built the Münster, and Albert of Austria — the donor of the Albert-Ludwigs-University of Freiburg.
-All this was expressed through Latin inscriptions at the pedestal of the fountain, which read:
+However, the monument to the dukes of Zähringen was not only for Karl Friedrich, who had the titles of grand duke of Baden and duke of Zähringen.
+It was also a symbol in commemoration of Berthold III of Zähringen (who founded Freiburg), Conrad I of Zähringen (who built the Münster), and Albert of Austria (who donated the Albert-Ludwigs-University of Freiburg).

+All of this was expressed through Latin inscriptions on the pedestal of the fountain, which read: